This no-mayo potato salad with capers is a low-effort, high-impact summer side dish perfect for picnics and barbecues.

 - Fine sea salt, to taste

-- 2 medium garlic cloves, crushed or grated
+- 2 medium garlic cloves, crushed in a garlic press or grated on a microplane

 - One 3.5-ounce jar capers, drained*